TITLE: Blood Ties(1/2)

 Scully shrugged.
 "So go check."

 She watched him amble around the side of the building, his shoulders too stiff to pull off the casual attitude he tried to project.
 He'd barely disappeared when a black SUV rounded the corner and pulled into the driveway.
-Scully sprang to her feet, her emotions a blend of excitement, apprehension, and curiosity.
+Scully sprang guiltily to her feet, her emotions a cocktail of excitement, apprehension, and curiosity.
 She dusted off the seat of her jeans and tucked a strand of hair behind one ear.

 The man behind the wheel eyed her curiously as he got out of the car, a briefcase clutched in one hand.
 He was easily as tall as Mulder, though heavier and more muscular where Mulder was lean and rangy.
-He was casually dressed in jeans and a polo shirt, dark hair partially concealed by a baseball cap turned backwards.
+He was casually dressed in jeans and a polo shirt, dark hair partially concealed by a baseball cap worn backwards.
 His eyes were hidden behind a pair of sunglasses, which he removed when he'd drawn near enough to speak to her.

 For just a moment time ground to a halt while Scully stared, knowing she must look like a complete idiot but unable to stop her jaw from dropping slightly and her eyes from widening.
 The face before her was a stranger's -- and yet beloved.
-From the generous lower lip, to the larger than average nose, to hazel eyes, her gaze shifted and compared only to repeat the process.
+From the generous lower lip, to the larger than average nose, to hazel eyes her gaze shifted and compared only to repeat the process.
 True, there were obvious differences -- no mole on the cheek, a little more silver in hair that was longer and slightly wavy, the hazel orbs closer to brown than her partner's conglomeration of color.
 But the family resemblance was unmistakable.

 Scully snapped her mouth shut, feeling the blush spreading over her cheeks and cursing her fair skin. *Snap out of it, Dana, before he calls for the men in the white coats.*